 The Village of Pulaski provides weekly curbside trash & recyclable pickup through a Trash Sticker Program for single-family residences, multi-family complexes and small businesses.
-Stickers are sold at Deaton's Building & Home Center, Kinney Drugs, Nice & Easy, P&C Food Markets, and Sun-Up Foods.
+Stickers are sold at Deaton's Building & Home Center, Kinney Drugs, Nice & Easy, and Tops Friendly Market.
 The stickers are perforated and either a whole or half sticker must be applied to each CLEAR bag of trash.
 One sticker is good for a 30-gallon bag of trash and 1/2 sticker for a 15-gallon bag of trash or less.

 Trash & recyclable pickup is made on Thursday of each week.
 Pickup will always be on Friday the week of Thanksgiving and when the holidays of Christmas or New Year's falls on Thursday.
 Pick-up begins at 8:00 a.m., at which time all trash and recyclables must be curbside and properly bagged and/or bundled according to the mandatory Oswego County Recyclable Regulations.